icarusfactor/openstack-Installs/stein/centos7_packstack/README.md

  **NOTE:** Sometime Oracle Virtualbox mouse interaction does not work , you have to set the mouse to multitouch.
 VirtualBox bug maybe on Debian,CentOS,OpenSuse,but as bare metal host has no issue with this.

-______
+## STEP 2 : Setup Networking :

-2. Setup new VM of CentOS 7.6 minimal server and enable one networking device that should be called ***enp0s3*** and hostname ***packstack*** .This will be edited later to connect to the OpenVswitch ***br-ex*** device.
+Setup new VM of CentOS 7.6 minimal server and enable one networking device that should be called ***enp0s3*** and hostname ***packstack*** .This will be edited later to connect to the OpenVswitch ***br-ex*** device.

-______
+## STEP 3 : Setup Disk  :

-3. Now setup the size of the disk, I use all of it for the root or / parition.
+Now setup the size of the disk, I use all of it for the root or / parition.
 As virtual VM images will be inside this.
 Other disk can be mounted later for Cinder and a /boot is needed.

 I do this by selecting to clear current partition setup and delete the /home and / paritition and add the / paritition back with the capacity empty.
 This will select the entire free space.

-______
+## STEP 4 : Setup users :

-4. Set root and user password and create with admin or sudo capabilites.
+Set root and user password and create with admin or sudo capabilites.

-______
+## STEP 5 : Install OS :

-5. Wait for CentOS to install.
+Wait for CentOS to install.
 CentOS minimal version 1810 was used,then reboot.

-______
+## STEP 6 : Check IP :

-6. Once the VM is up and running log into the Oracle Virtualbox terminal.
+Once the VM is up and running log into the Oracle Virtualbox terminal.
 Check to see what IP the VM has for ***enp0s3***

 ```